iris-edu/miniseed2dmc/README.md

 a given data set have been transferred preventing them from being transferred again erroneously.

-For usage infromation see the [miniseed2dmc manual](doc/miniseed2dmc.md) in the 'doc' directory.
+For usage information see the [miniseed2dmc manual](doc/miniseed2dmc.md) in the 'doc' directory.

 ## Building